Learn-Together-Pro/ComputerScience/statistics/learn.md

-# :mortar_board: Learn Graphs and Automata Theory
+# :mortar_board: Learn Probability Theory and Satistics

-Awesome collection of learning materials to master modern Graphs and Automata Theory.
+Awesome collection of learning materials to master modern Probability Theory and Satistics.

 [:arrow_down: Tags legend](#tags-legend) at the end of the page.